hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 We are not sure if we managed to convince everyone that those concepts are useful.
-The biggest problem is that introducing handles and a context argument will radically change the API and break a lot of extensions (see also [C API Workgroup - API Revolution #2](https://github.com/capi-workgroup/api-revolution/issues/2) and [C API Workgroup - API Revolution #7](https://github.com/capi-workgroup/api-revolution/issues/7)).
+The biggest problem is that introducing handles and a context argument will radically change the API and require changes in many libraries (see also [C API Workgroup - API Revolution #2](https://github.com/capi-workgroup/api-revolution/issues/2) and [C API Workgroup - API Revolution #7](https://github.com/capi-workgroup/api-revolution/issues/7)).